-- GeoMap JavaScript Client Library.
-The Web client library is extended to support multiple raster-based image tiles as base layers.
-The subtle design of the standard base layer is intended, featuring the necessary shapes and labels to offer the geographic context, but keeping the main focus on the actual data displayed on top of the base layer.
+• GeoMap JavaScript Client Library.
+The Web client library is extended to support both raster-based image and vector tiles as base layers.
+The standard base layer's subtle design was on purpose, featuring the necessary shapes and labels to offer the geographic context, but keeping the main focus on the actual data displayed on top of the base layer.
 POIs can be displayed in various styles.
-Additionally, the rasterized base layer can be combined with SVG labels to increase the flexibility of visual applications. - Tile Server.
-The base tiles need to be hosted and served. tilestream5 is an open source high performance map tile server based on MBTiles files.
-Deploying the server in combination with docker6 and Apache HTTP Server7
+Additionally, the rasterized base layer can be combined with SVG labels to increase the flexibility of visual applications.
+Finally, support for vector tiles adds additional customization options.